Safety through feedback in Constrained RL: Experiments

 \textbf{Safe Distribution Matching (SDM)}: SIM combines rewards with safety feedback into a joint notion of $good$ and $bad$ which may not be desirable when the cost function is unknown.
 Thus, we introduce an additional baseline that keeps these two signals separate by labelling the trajectory as \textit{good} if $c(\tau)\leq c_{max}$ and \textit{bad} otherwise.
 The policy is then updated as, where $\lambda \in [0,1]$ controls the tradeoff between the two objectives.

-As an upper bound, we compare the performance of our algorithm to the case where the cost function is known: PPO-Lagrangian (PPOLag) \cite{ppolag} and SIM with known costs (SIMKC) \cite{sim}.
-The goal here is not to beat their performance but to match them, hence when reporting the results of these algorithms we report the best performing seed across the different seeds.
+As an upper bound, we compare the performance of our algorithm to scenarios where the cost function is known: PPO-Lagrangian (PPOLag) \cite{ppolag} and SIM with known costs (SIMKC) \cite{sim}.
+The objective is not to surpass their performance, but to match it.
+Therefore, when reporting the results of these algorithms, we present the best-performing seed across multiple runs.

 All results presented use novelty-based sampling unless stated otherwise.
 We use a segment length of $1$ in the \textit{Driver}, \textit{Goal} and \textit{Push} environments.
 This is because the Safety Goal and Push environments contain small obstacles that the agent interacts with for very brief periods of time, hence requiring more fine-grained feedback.
 An example of this is present in Figure \ref{fig:complexity} in the Appendix.
 In the \textit{Driver} environments, a randomly initialized policy was \textit{highly unsafe}.
-Thus a long segment length would force the evaluator to label every segment \textit{unsafe}, making cost inference infeasible.
-In all other environments, the segment length is equal to the length of the episode.
-Details on the number of queries generated for feedback can be found in Table \ref{tab:trajectories} in the Appendix.
-We provide the two baseline methods (with unknown costs) with an advantage, whereby feedback is received for every trajectory generated.
+Thus a long segment length would force the evaluator to label every segment \textit{unsafe}, making cost inference infeasible. \textbf{In the remaining environments, the segment length corresponds to the length of the episode.} Details on the number of queries generated for feedback can be found in Table \ref{tab:trajectories} in the Appendix.
+We grant the two baseline methods (with unknown costs) an advantage by providing feedback for every trajectory generated.